 - Finishing the examination

 Certificates are issued if at least 25 questions out of the 30 presented throughout the module are answered correctly.
 You will be signposted to relevant section within the JCQ’s Instructions for conducting examinations (ICE) booklet for any questions answered incorrectly.

 The ICE booklet should be available when completing this training and assessment module.

-Please click the logo below to register for/access the invigilator training and assessment module. – AVAILABLE DURING NOVEMBER 2018
+Please click the logo below to register for/access the invigilator training and assessment module. – AVAILABLE LATE NOVEMBER/EARLY DECEMBER 2018

 An online module has been created to support new Exams Officers complete an induction in their new role.

 This module requires those new in post to confirm the completion of a range of key tasks, and tests their knowledge of JCQ’s regulations.
 Completion should take place within 12 months of appointment.

 This module can be used to achieve two objectives – as part of an annual appriasal, or as a review of exams-related activity.